Mineral Water vs. Sparkling Water: What's the Difference?

 Written by Abigail Jolly

-March 12, 2024 | Reading time 8 minutes
+October 21, 2024 | Reading time 7 minutes

 However, they both offer a variety of different benefits and flavors.
-So let's get down to the main differences between mineral water vs. sparkling water
+So let's get down to the main differences between mineral water vs. sparkling water.

 mineral water vs sparkling water

-What is Mineral Water?
+What is sparkling water?

 Sparkling water is incredibly similar to regular, filtered water.
 The main difference is that sparkling water has been infused with carbon dioxide.
 This gives it its bubbly texture and taste.
-Sparkling water naturally contains zero sugars or calories, which is great for those looking for an alternative to their regular water routine without sacrificing calories found in many sodas.

 We encourage you to learn more about how to carbonate your regular water from home using Soda Sense's Refill CO2 Club.
 Exchange a better way with Soda Sense!